5 Roadblocks That Suffocate Your Guitar Teaching Business

 …using the same mindset, strategies and business model that got you stuck in the first place.

-There are many ways to grow your income from $0 to $40,000 per year teaching guitar.
+There are many ways to grow your income from $0 to $40,000 per year with guitar teaching.

 Only some of these ways let you keep growing to 60, 80 or $100,000 per year without getting stuck.

-If your business is stuck right now, these 5 guitar teaching roadblocks could be to blame:
+If your business is stuck right now, these 5 guitar teaching business success roadblocks could be to blame:

-Guitar Teaching Roadblock #1: Lack of Scalable Business Model
+Guitar Teaching Business Roadblock #1: Lack of Scalable Business Model

-The traditional guitar lessons business model (of teaching 1-1 lessons) is not scalable.
+The traditional guitar teaching business model (of teaching guitar using only 1-1 lessons) is not scalable.

 This is because your income is controlled by:

-The number of hours you are available to teach (we all have just 24 hours per day).
+- The number of hours you are available for guitar teaching (we all have just 24 hours per day).

 - The amount of money you charge per hour (your income is limited, no matter how much you charge).